lowRISC/opentitan/hw/ip/edn/doc/_index.md

 Note that when the `EDN_ENABLE` field is cleared or the `BOOT_REQ_MODE` field is cleared, an `uninstantiate` command needs to be sent by firmware to destroy the instance in csrng.
 Note that the EDNs and CSRNG should always be reset together to ensure proper instantiation or uninstantiation of state variables.

+### Security

+All module assets and countermeasures performed by hardware are listed in the hjson countermeasures section.
+Labels for each instance of asset and coutermeasure are located throughout the RTL source code.

+The receiving FIFO for genbits from CSRNG will have a hardware check on the output bus.
+This is done to make sure repeated values are not occurring.
+Only 64 bits (out of 128 bits) are checked, since this is statistically significant, and more checking would cost more silicon.
+It is expected that an endpoint requiring high-quality entropy will do an additional consistency hardware check on the 32 bit data bus.
+Additionally the FIPS signal on the endpoint bus should also be checked for high-quality entropy consumers.
+Boot request mode is an example where the FIPS signal will not be ever be set, and consuming endpoint of low-quality entropy do not need to check this signal.

 ## Example Topology
 In general, the OpenTitan random number subsystem consists of one `entropy_src`, one CSRNG, and one or more EDNs.
 The `entropy_src` only supports one connection to a CSRNG, but the CSRNG has multiple application interface ports for connecting to EDN's or other hardware blocks.